neubot/neubot/doc/neubot.1.rst

     The selected test name.

   **table (list of dictionaries)**
-    List of dictionaries: each dictionary is one column of the table that must be generated.
-Each dictionary contains the following fields:
+    List of dictionaries.
+Each dictionary is one column of the table to be added to ``results.html``:

     **label (string)**
-      Label to use in the legend.
+      Label of the column header.

     **recipe (list)**
-      Lisp-like code that describes how to generate the value of the current column in the table from one row of the selected test's data.
-We describe this lisp-like language in the `Data processing language`_ section of this manual page.
+      LISP-like code that describes how to generate the value of the current column in the table from one row of the selected test's data.
+We describe this lisp-like language in the `DATA PROCESSING LANGUAGE`_ section of this manual page.

   **title (string)**
     The title of the test (e.g. 'BitTorrent test').